ori0n-zoe/LootCrate/README.md

 # LootCrate
-create for storing and randomly distributing NFTs
+smart contract for storing and randomly distributing NFTs